excell-mobility/scheduling_service/README.md

 <pre>java -jar tourenplanung-0.0.1-SNAPSHOT.jar</pre>

-On a remote machine use it is necessary to specify the location of the OSM file and routing graph directory.
-You might also want to change the server port
+You might also want to change the server port or the URL to the routing service

-<pre>java -jar tourenplanung-0.0.1-SNAPSHOT.jar --server.port=44444</pre>
+<pre>java -jar tourenplanung-0.0.1-SNAPSHOT.jar --server.port=44444 --url.routingservice=http://localhost:43434</pre>

 ## API Doc